arnold-c/PhD-Dissertation/chapter_5/ews_manuscript.typ

 <tbl_csd-tau-ranking-perfect-test>

 With an imperfect diagnostic test, the correlation with emergence was more influenced by the noise structure (Poisson vs. dynamical) than the noise magnitude (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
-For an RDT-equivalent test with 90% sensitivity and specificity, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
+For an imperfect test with 90% sensitivity and specificity, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
 The top four metrics with a perfect diagnostic test (autocovariance, variance, mean, and index of dispersion) maintained their positions as the most strongly correlated metrics.
-// Under low levels of Poisson noise, autocorrelation was more strongly associated with emergence when calculated on the test positive time series resulting from and RDT than from a perfect diagnostic test ($|"AUC"-0.5| = 0.17 "vs." 0.12$, respectively).
-// Under high levels of Poisson noise, the association of coefficient of variation with emergence also increased ($|"AUC"-0.5| = 0.17$ for an RDT vs. 0.11 for a perfect diagnostic).
-// When simulations included rubella-like SEIR dynamical noise, the correlation of all metrics decreased (@tbl_csd-auc-magnitude-ranking-rdt-comparison), and was exacerbated at a higher magnitude of noise.

 For simulations with rubella-like SEIR dynamical noise, the correlation of all metrics was lower at low dynamical noise compared to low Poisson noise (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
 With low levels of dynamical noise, the autocovariance, variance, and mean remained the most correlated with emergence ($|"AUC" - 0.5| = 0.16, 0.14, "and" 0.13$, respectively).
 At high dynamical noise, these correlations disappeared, with all EWS metrics exhibiting $|"AUC"-0.5| lt.eq 0.05$.

-// Among the EWS metrics that were correlated with emergence, most increased in value as the tipping point neared (AUC > 0.5) when computed on the test positive time series resulting from perfect diagnostic tests or an RDT with 90% sensitivity and specificity, with the exception of: the coefficient of variation, with a perfect diagnostic test, and an RDT in low and high dynamical noise ($"AUC" = 0.39, 0.45, "and" 0.48$, respectively); kurtosis with an RDT under low Poisson noise ($"AUC" = 0.45$); and autocorrelation with an RDT under high dynamical noise ($"AUC" = 0.49$) (Supplemental Table 2).
+A full characterization of the strength of association between each metric and emergence, across all diagnostic tests and noise structures, can be seen in supplemental (@fig_csd-auc-mag-heatmap-poisson-1x, @fig_csd-auc-mag-heatmap-poisson-7x, @fig_csd-auc-mag-heatmap-dynamical-1x, @fig_csd-auc-mag-heatmap-dynamical-7x).

 #let auc_magnitude_comparison_table = csv("./manuscript_files/tables/auc-magnitude-comparison.csv")
+#let auc_magnitude_comparison_vals = rename_noise_extract_vals(auc_magnitude_comparison_table)

 #figure(
-  two_header_table(
+  three_header_table(
     columns: 6,
+    align: horizon,
-    table.cell(rowspan: 2, align: horizon)[Rank], [Perfect Test], table.cell(colspan: 4)[90% Sensitive & 90% Specific RDT],
+    table.cell(rowspan: 3, align: horizon)[Rank], [Perfect Test], table.cell(colspan: 4)[90% Sensitive & Specific Imperfect Test],
-    ..auc_magnitude_comparison_table.flatten().slice(1)
+    table.cell(rowspan: 2)[All Noise], table.cell(colspan: 2)[Poisson Noise], table.cell(colspan:2)[Dynamical Noise],
+    ..auc_magnitude_comparison_vals
   ),
-  caption: [$|"AUC" - 0.5|$ for EWS metrics, ranked in descending order of magnitude, computed on the subset of the emergent time series after the burn-in period, for a perfect test and an RDT with 90% sensitivity and 90% specificity, under high and low Poisson and dynamical noise systems]
+  caption: [$|"AUC" - 0.5|$ for EWS metrics, ranked in descending order of magnitude, computed on the subset of the emergent time series after the burn-in period, for a perfect test and an imperfect diagnostic test with 90% sensitivity and 90% specificity, under high and low Poisson and dynamical noise systems]
 )
 <tbl_csd-auc-magnitude-ranking-rdt-comparison>

 === Predictive Ability

-Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy at a different combination of EWS hyperparameters (the quantile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (Supplemental Figures 9-12).
+Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy at a different combination of EWS hyperparameters (the quantile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (@fig_csd-accuracy-heatmap-poisson-1x, @fig_csd-accuracy-heatmap-poisson-7x, @fig_csd-accuracy-heatmap-dynamical-1x, @fig_csd-accuracy-heatmap-dynamical-7x).
-At their respective maximal accuracies, the relative ranking of the EWS metrics computed with a perfect diagnostic test remained consistent to the ranking based upon $|"AUC" - 0.5|$: Mean (accuracy = 0.72), variance (0.72), autocovariance (0.7), index of dispersion (0.63), autocorrelation (0.62), skewness (0.6), kurtosis (0.58), and coefficient of variation (0.5) (Supplemental Table 3).
+At their respective maximal accuracies, the relative ranking of the EWS metrics computed with a perfect diagnostic test remained consistent to the ranking based upon $|"AUC" - 0.5|$: Mean (accuracy = 0.72), variance (0.72), autocovariance (0.70), index of dispersion (0.63), autocorrelation (0.62), skewness (0.60), kurtosis (0.58), and coefficient of variation (0.50) (@tbl-accuracy-ranking-rdt-comparison).

-When EWS metrics were computed on time series generated from RDTs, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, Supplemental Figure 13).
+When EWS metrics were computed on time series generated from imperfect diagnostic tests, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, @fig-worst-accuracy-line-plot).
 For the 4 most correlated metrics (autocovariance, variance, mean, and index of dispersion), the accuracy achieved with imperfect diagnostic tests was comparable for low and high Poisson noise, for all diagnostic test accuracies (@fig-best-accuracy-line-plot).
-The accuracy of outbreak detection using index of dispersion increased with decreasing diagnostic test sensitivity and specificity for low and high levels of Poisson noise (@fig-best-accuracy-line-plot, Supplemental Figure 10).
+The accuracy of outbreak detection using index of dispersion increased with decreasing diagnostic test sensitivity and specificity for low and high levels of Poisson noise (@fig-best-accuracy-line-plot, @fig_csd-accuracy-heatmap-poisson-1x, @fig_csd-accuracy-heatmap-poisson-7x).
-For low dynamical noise, accuracy increased slightly for diagnostic test sensitivity and specificity greater than 97% and then declined.
+For low dynamical noise, accuracy increased slightly for diagnostic test sensitivity and specificity greater than 97% and then declined (@fig-best-accuracy-line-plot).
-For high dynamical noise, accuracy declined monotonically with decreasing test sensitivity and specificity (@fig-best-accuracy-line-plot, Supplemental Figure 12).
+For high dynamical noise, accuracy declined monotonically with decreasing test sensitivity and specificity (@fig-best-accuracy-line-plot, @fig_csd-accuracy-heatmap-dynamical-7x).
-Results for the 4 least well correlated EWS metrics are presented in the supplement (Supplemental Figure 13).
+Results for the 4 least well correlated EWS metrics are presented in the supplement (@fig-worst-accuracy-line-plot).

 #figure(
   image("./manuscript_files/plots/accuracy-line-plot.svg"),
-  caption: [The change in alert accuracy for the most correlated EWS metrics under increasing diagnostic uncertainty, and low and high levels of Poisson or dynamical noise]
+  caption: [The change in alert accuracy for the most correlated EWS metrics under increasing diagnostic uncertainty, and low and high levels of Poisson or dynamical noise.
+Low noise refers to simulations where the average incidence of noise is equal to the average incidence of measles.
+High noise refers to simulations where the average incidence of noise is equal to 7 times the average incidence of measles.
+The tests sensitivity equals the test specificity for all diagnostic tests.]
 )
 <fig-best-accuracy-line-plot>

 Outbreak detection produced false positives under the null simulations for all EWS metrics, except for the coefficient of variation computed on time series resulting from perfect tests, which also failed to alert in emergent simulations.
 Here we illustrate the comparison of timing of alerts for the autocovariance metric for the null and emergent simulations (@fig-autocovariance-survival).
-The remaining metrics are illustrated in the supplement (Supplemental Figures 14-20).
 Outbreak detection using the autocovariance metric resulted in comparable timing of alerts for perfect and imperfect tests under low and high Poisson noise (@fig-autocovariance-survival).
 For low dynamical noise, the imperfect test resulted in a similar number of true positives under the emergent scenario, but tended to trigger those alerts later than with a perfect test.
 Notably, an imperfect test resulted in more false positives under the null scenario and tended to trigger those alerts later.